MycoPunk/Suillus_N_use/README.md

 # Suillus_N_use
-This repo contains all the used to investigate genomic capacity for nitrogen use across six Suillus genomes, and is associated with the publication DOI:<>.
+This repo contains all the code associated with the publication "Diverse Nitrogen Acquisition Strategies of Conifer-Associated Ectomycorrhizal Fungi Shape Unique Responses to Changing Nitrogen Regimes".